salmanzafar949/salmanzafar949/Readme.md

         hobbies: ["Cricket", "Singing"]
     },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications", "Microservices", "Rest Api"],
-    currentProject: "I am working on two projects IOT and Ecommerce",
+    currentProject: "I am working on a HR CRM project",
     funFact: "There are two ways to write error-free programs; only the third one works" };
 ```